 Thor: Ragnarok (2017)

 Bruce Willis has been in a train accident.
 He is the only survivor, has no injury whatsoever, and Samuel L. Jackson is going to help him figure out why.
 That’s all we know.
 That, and the fact that this was M. Night Shyamalan’s follow-up to the massively successful The Sixth Sense.
 When this trailer debuted, Shyamalan’s name appearing in it didn’t elicit laughs from theater audiences the way it occasionally does with his more recent films — at the time, it made people take notice that something special was coming.
 The pacing of this trailer is perfect, walking you through the aforementioned mystery step by step.
 It takes its time, telling you very little but telling you with purpose.
-It reminds us how great this movie is and makes us excited that Shyamalan is soon returning to its world.

 If the idea of Pixar doing a science fiction movie sounded good in theory, here was proof that it would be absolutely great in practice.
 As the Central Services track from Brazil starts playing, we meet Pixar’s version of the “lonely robot” and the result was love at first sight.
 Taking all of its scenes the first section of the film, this trailer mostly offers up the lovable WALL-E playing with bits of trash and being curious.
 We know by the end that he’s not going to stay in that trash heap called Earth for the entire film, but, more importantly, we get a real sense of his personality.
 He’s quizzical, a bit goofy, very lonely, and extremely adorable.
 How Pixar managed to make us instantly fall for a rolling trash compactor with binocular eyes is beyond us, but manage it they did.